 Golden Delight Summer Squash

-Disease resistance and higher yields.
-Golden Delight produces very uniform golden-yellow 7-8" fruit with little to no greening.
-Semi-spineless upright plants are vigorous and allow for easy harvest.
-Tolerant to particular strains of mosaic virus.
-A superb alternative to Golden Dawn III and ideal for home and market gardeners.
-Maturity of 47 days.
+Golden Delight Zucchini is a hybrid that produces very uniform golden-yellow fruit with little to no greening.
+The semi-spineless upright plants are vigorous allowing for easy harvest, ideal for home and market gardeners.
+They offer an excellent disease package with improved productivity, ready to eat in just 47-50 days.
 Approx. 15 seeds/pkg.

 Scroll down for more details and growing information.